SeanBlakeley/cornell-notes-gutenberg-block/README.txt

 	.cornell-note-summary /* forced to the bottom of the note via Flexbox */
 ```
 (This structure is simplified - you will find additional classes added via Gutenberg)

+== Localization ==
+* English (default)

+== Frequently Asked Questions ==
+= How can I style the block? =
+The Cornell Notes Block contains minimalist styling - it should inherit the styles from you existing theme.
+Overriding the styles is straightforward (for reference, the Sass stylesheet can be found at: `cornell-notes/src/blocks/cornell-notes/styles.scss`

+**Note**: The Summary section is forced to the bottom of the Cornell Note via Flexbox (`order: 1`) - this only affects the display - in the DOM, the Summary sits below the first key idea and long-form note.

 = Why am I getting some different styling at different device sizes? =
 By default, The Cornell Note Block is responsive and has a small amount of styling which changes at 600px width.
 If you want to override these styles, try adding the 600px [breakpoint](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) to your theme styles.